FAQ for Pesticides

 NOTE: For neighbor vs. neighbor complaints, parties involved should try and resolve the problem themselves first.
 This will help to avoid any misunderstandings and possible ill-feelings that commonly arise as a result of a formal complaint being filed.

-For ongoing disputes, the Center for Alternative Dispute Resolution may be of some help.
+For ongoing disputes, alternative dispute resolution may be of some help.